Ranking Microsoft's first run

 Before plastic guitars and drums were the norm in every living room, Capcom's Steel Battalion asked you to fork over $200 for a gigantic controller sporting two control sticks and 40 buttons.
-Such was the price for one of the most immersive games of the generation.
-While it was admittedly overkill, the added physical controls made the game feel remarkable, creating the experience of actually controlling a mech.
+Such was the price for one of the most immersive games of this or any generation.
+While it's admittedly overkill, the added physical controls make the game feel remarkable, helping to replicate the experience of actually controlling a mech.

-Even beyond that, however, the game was simply fantastic.
-The gameplay was solid, and the visuals were great for their time.
-It even had a sequel, Line of Contact, which also used the controller, as well as adding in multiplayer.
+Even beyond that, however, the game is simply fantastic.
+Doing maneuvers with your mech squad is authentic fun, and the visuals were great for their time.
+It even has a sequel, Line of Contact, which also used the controller, as well as adding in multiplayer.
 Then it had another sequel, but we don't talk about that one anymore.
 It's the mad idealism of the original that keeps this series close to our hearts.

 24. Spider-Man 2

-Everyone secretly wants to be Spider-Man, but no game really came close to fulfilling those dreams until Spider-Man 2 came along.
-Although it's a (really loose) movie adaptation, it was the first game to throw a superhero into a big, open world and just let you mess around with his powers.
+Everyone secretly wants to be Spider-Man, but no game really got close to fulfilling those dreams until Spider-Man 2 came along.
+Although it's a (really loose) movie adaptation, it was the first game to throw a superhero into a big, open world and just let you mess around with their powers.
 And until Batman: Arkham Asylum arrived in 2009, it was arguably the best.

-That's mostly thanks to developer Treyarch absolutely nailing the feeling of web-swinging, enabling you to latch onto absolutely any surface for free-form Tarzan antics.
-There's a careful rhythm to doing it right, but once you got the hang of it, you could rocket across Manhattan's skyline with the speed and grace of an Olympic gymnast.
-The whole experience was a seamless, unbridled rush, coupled with plenty of randomly fun side quests, from pursuing non-movie plotlines to chasing down some kid's lost balloons.
+That's mostly thanks to developer Treyarch absolutely nailing the feeling of web-swinging, enabling you to latch onto any surface for freeform Tarzan antics.
+There's a careful rhythm to doing it right, but once you get the hang of it, you can rocket across Manhattan's skyline with the speed and grace of an Olympic gymnast... with spider powers.
+The whole experience is a seamless, unbridled rush, coupled with plenty of randomly fun side quests, from pursuing non-movie plotlines to chasing down some kid's lost balloons.

 23. Burnout 3: Takedown

 There are three kinds of racing fans: Those who like Gran Turismo, those who like Mario Kart, and those who like Burnout.
 And for the Burnout crowd, Burnout 3 is the cream of the crop.
-Criterion's racer puts action-packed racing and over-the-top crashes over realism for fantastic results, and Takedown perfected the formula that it tinkered with for the previous two games.
+Criterion's racing series places action-packed racing and over-the-top crashes over realism for fantastic results, and Takedown perfected the formula that it tinkered with for the previous two games.

-The largest addition is likely the new "Takedown" mode, which turns a traditional race into a gauntlet where you need to beat your opponents by smashing them off the road; think of a standard race but add in some destruction-derby elements.
-It managed to take the unrealistic racer to the next level, packing more competitive action than the last two games combined.
+The best addition is the new "Takedown" mode, which turns a traditional race into a gauntlet where you need to beat your opponents by smashing them off the road; think of a standard race but add in some borderline Mad Max car fights.
+Burnout 3 managed to take the unrealistic racer to the next level, packing more competitive action than the last two games combined.

 22. Star Wars Battlefront II

-Intensity and authenticity: Those two qualities make the game in this first- and third-person shooter from a galaxy far, far away.
-Developer Pandemic expertly realized battlegrounds near and dear to Star Wars fans, stuffed them full of heavily armed vehicles (mostly well-known), then stuffed in nicely sized opposing armies complete with a detailed class system so that the various unit classes all felt slightly different...
+Intensity and authenticity: Those two qualities stand out in this first- (and third-) person shooter from a galaxy far, far away.
+Developer Pandemic expertly rendered battlegrounds near and dear to Star Wars fans, stuffed them full of heavily armed vehicles (which were mostly well-known), then kitted out nicely sized opposing armies complete with a detailed class system so that the various unit classes all feel slightly different...

 ... but that was all in the first game.
-This second game added compelling new game modes, titanic space battles to complement the planetside platoon action, and--what's this?--playable Jedi, capable of singlehandedly turning the tide of a battle, but which somehow didn't rupture the game's balance.
-This was the titanic Star Wars war game wed been looking for.
-Even with a new Battlefront out there, there are some who'd argue that this is the definitive experience.
+Battlefront 2 adds compelling new game modes, titanic space battles to complement the planetside platoon action, and playable Jedi who were capable of single-handedly turning the tide of a battle, but which somehow didn't rupture the game's balance.
+This was the titanic Star Wars game we'd been looking for.
+Even with new, more photorealistc Battlefront games out there, many still argue that this is the definitive experience.